Higher EAF

 Eskom conducted more planned maintenance on its power stations in 2024 than in the previous four years.
 This led to a downward trend in unplanned breakdowns since 2023.

 Eskom has since decided to space out planned maintenance over longer horizons as opposed to concentrating it within shorter windows to ensure enough generation capacity is available to power the economy.
 It ran into a challenge in 2025, when units did not return to service on time following planned maintenance.
-These outage slips contributed to load shedding - Eskom is working to address the root causes.
+These outage slips contributed to load shedding in 2025, with Eskom working to address the root causes for outage slips.
+At its winter outlook briefing in April 2026 Eskom indicated planned maintenance had increased, averaging at 5.4GW., up from 4.7GW in 2023.
+This has strengthened the long-term plant reliability.
+On 16 May 2026 Eskom achieved 365 days without load shedding - a first in eight years.

 Canvas not supported.